March 05, 2019 at 2:58 PM

 Typically, the rear seats are borrowed from the Scenic passenger car which can be moved or removed entirely to maximise interior space.

 Using the Vauxhall Combo small panel van as a base, the Combo WAV is one of the more spacious compact vehicles on the market.
-Typically, it's available with two, three or four seats plus the wheelchair or scooter user.
+Typically, it's available with two, three or four seats plus the wheelchair or scooter passenger.

 Access to the lowered floor in the back is via a fold-out ramp with a large tailgate hinged at the top which also provides shelter from wet and windy weather conditions.